 1992 - 1996

 How do you replace a technology that’s been a runaway success and achieved levels of ubiquity you wouldn’t have dared hope for?
-Well, if you’re Philips and the technology in question is compact cassette, the answer is: with more of the same, only digital.
+Well, if you’re Philips and the technology in question is compact cassette, the answer is: with more of the same, only (ta-dah!) digital.
 A joint venture between Philips and Matsushita, digital compact cassette was, visually at least, very similar to the analogue cassette it sought to supersede.

 Analogue cassettes could be played on DCC recorders, and this backward compatibility meant a way into digital recording without sacrificing existing cassette collections.
-With DCC vying with MiniDisc (and, to a lesser extent, DAT) for market share, customers were cautious.
+But with DCC vying with MiniDisc (and, to a lesser extent, DAT) for market share, customers were cautious.
 When the dust settled, DCC proved to have little staying power and Philips quietly buried the format in 1996.

 1992 - 2013